tintinweb/stuff/BinaryPlotter/README.md

 Plot binary images based on a list of decimal values

     b = BinaryPlotter()
-    # print all primes from 1 to 2^16 (each prime is one row in the binary image)
+    # print all primes from 1 to 2^16 (each prime is one row in the binary image, MSB left)
     # optionally save it as test1.png
     # primes method is defined in BinaryPlotter
     b.paint ( primes(2**8) ,filename="test1.png" )